fieldtrip/website/reference/ft_clusterplot.md

    cfg.saveaspng                 = string, filename of the output figures (default = 'no') cfg.visible                   = string, 'on' or 'off' whether figure will be visible (default = 'on')

- You can also specify all cfg options that apply to FT_TOPOPLOTER or FT_TOPOPLOTTFR, except for cfg.xlim, any of the highlight options, cfg.comment and cfg.commentpos.
+ You can also specify most configuration options that apply to FT_TOPOPLOTER or FT_TOPOPLOTTFR, except for cfg.xlim, any of the highlight options, cfg.comment and cfg.commentpos.

  To facilitate data-handling and distributed computing you can use